cairis-platform/cairis/_posts/2017-01-03-personahelper.md

 * The extension relies on the 'test' session that comes with default CAIRIS installation.
 Later versions will support authentication with CAIRIS, so only legitimate users will be able to add factoids.

-* The extension relies on [local storage](https://www.w3.org/TR/webstorage) for setting detail of the CAIRIS URL, author and contributor details.
-These currently can't be changed when first defined.
-Later versions will allow these details to be reset.

 ## Bugs / Requests / Suggestions ##

 Please raise an [issue](https://github.com/failys/persona_helper/issues) if you find any problems, or write a review on the Chrome Web Store if you have specific features/suggestions you would like to see incorporated into the extension.